Finite diamond-colored modular and distributive lattices with applications to combinatorial Lie representation theory

-The purpose of this paper is to establish within the literature some foundational results concerning ``diamond-colored'' modular and distributive lattices, to provide a browsable tutorial on the rudiments of this topic, to present some apparently new results (see \ColorsLemma, \FullLengthTheorem, \JCompResult, and \JCompTheorem) as well as new interpretations of classical results (see e.g.\ \ModularLatticeTheorem, \FundamentalTheorem), and to serve as a convenient reference for readers who are mainly interested in the contexts in which these lattice structures arise.
-For us, these contexts are algebraic and include specifically the theory of semisimple Lie algebra representations and their companion Weyl group symmetric functions.
-A central goal in our programmatic combinatorial study of this latter context is to find interesting poset models for families of such representations / symmetric functions.
-For a tabular summary of case-wise results, see Table 1.1 of \cite{DonPosetModels}; those results are evidence that diamond-colored modular and distributive lattices occur naturally within the context of Lie algebra representations and Weyl group symmetric functions.
-Most of the diamond-colored lattices featured in that table are distributive, but we know that not all such representations / symmetric functions can be modelled using distributive lattices.
-Based on our investigations so far, it seems that \underline{modular} lattices will suffice for that eventual purpose.
+A central goal in our programmatic combinatorial study of these latter contexts is to find interesting poset models for families of such representations $\!\!$/$\!\!$ symmetric functions.
+For a tabular summary of case-wise results, see Table 1.1 of \cite{DonPosetModels}; those results provide some evidence that diamond-colored modular and distributive lattices arise naturally in the study of semisimple Lie algebra representations and Weyl group symmetric functions.
+Most of the diamond-colored lattices featured in that table are distributive, but we know that not all such representations $\!\!$/$\!\!$ symmetric functions can be modelled using distributive lattices.
+Based on our investigations so far, it seems that modular lattices will suffice for that eventual purpose.
 Thus, many results here are stated in terms of modular lattices.

+A detailed outline of the manuscript's organization is provided in the table of contents.
+Here, we provide some additional qualitative comments.
+Part I of this manuscript develops, from a purely combinatorial point of view, the order-theoretic ideas we intend to focus on.
+Section \RoutineSection\ sets the overall environment.
+This includes definitions and notation, some of which are idiosyncratic, as well as rudimentary results.
+Perhaps the central result of this section is \FundamentalTheorem, which we call the Fundamental Theorem for Finite Diamond-colored Distributive Lattices.
+This is an edge-colored version of Birkhoff's famous representation theorem for distributive lattices.
+In \S \SubstructureSection, we develop some sublattice results -- some standard, some not so standard -- that will be useful in later sections.